Edgar Ié: Barcelona

 Born in Bissau, Guinea-Bissau, Ié joined Sporting CP's youth system in 2008, aged 14.
-In summer 2012, after concluding his development, he moved to FC Barcelona in Spain alongside his teammate and compatriot Agostinho Cá.
+In summer 2012, after concluding his development, he moved to Barcelona in Spain alongside his teammate and compatriot Agostinho Cá.

 In Catalonia, Ié started playing with the B team in the Segunda División.
-He made his official debut on 8 December 2012, playing ten minutes in a 1–1 home draw against Elche CF.
+He made his official debut on 8 December 2012, playing ten minutes in a 1–1 home draw against Elche.

-Ié made his only competitive appearance for Barcelona's main squad on 3 December 2014, coming on for Jérémy Mathieu for the last 27 minutes of a 4–0 win at SD Huesca in the last 32 of the Copa del Rey.
-On 27 August 2015, he signed a three-year deal at Villarreal CF, being assigned to the reserves in the Segunda División B. He appeared moderately often in a season which ended with a play-off berth, being sent off alongside Anton Shvets on 3 April in a 1–0 away victory over Valencia CF Mestalla.
+Ié made his only competitive appearance for Barcelona's main squad on 3 December 2014, coming on for Jérémy Mathieu for the last 27 minutes of a 4–0 win at Huesca in the last 32 of the Copa del Rey.
+On 27 August 2015, he signed a three-year deal at Villarreal, being assigned to the reserves in the Segunda División B. He appeared moderately often in a season which ended with a play-off berth, being sent off alongside Anton Shvets on 3 April in a 1–0 away victory over Valencia Mestalla.

 Belenenses

-On 26 December 2016, Ié returned to Lisbon, signing for C.F.
-Os Belenenses.
-He made his Primeira Liga debut the following 27 January, playing the full 90 minutes of a 1–0 away defeat of Boavista FC.
+On 26 December 2016, Ié returned to Lisbon, signing for Belenenses.
+He made his Primeira Liga debut the following 27 January, playing the full 90 minutes of a 1–0 away defeat of Boavista.

 Lille

-On 5 July 2017, Ié transferred to French club Lille OSC for €3 million, the highest transfer fee Belenenses ever received for a player.
-He scored his only goal in Ligue 1 on 28 January 2018, helping the hosts beat RC Strasbourg Alsace 2–1 by heading home a corner kick from Anwar El Ghazi in injury time.
+On 5 July 2017, Ié transferred to French club Lille for €3 million, the highest transfer fee Belenenses ever received for a player.
+He scored his only goal in Ligue 1 on 28 January 2018, helping the hosts beat Strasbourg 2–1 by heading home a corner kick from Anwar El Ghazi in injury time.

-Ié was loaned to FC Nantes also of the French top division in late January 2019.
+Ié was loaned to Nantes also of the French top division in late January 2019.

 Trabzonspor

 On 12 August 2019, Ié signed a three-year contract with Trabzonspor of the Turkish Süper Lig as part of the deal involving Yusuf Yazıcı.
-He was loaned to Feyenoord four days later, making his Eredivisie debut on the 18th in a 1–1 home draw against FC Utrecht.
+He was loaned to Feyenoord four days later, making his Eredivisie debut on the 18th in a 1–1 home draw against Utrecht.

-On 21 December 2021, Ié suffered a right knee anterior cruciate ligament injury in a 2–1 win at Altay SK, ruling him out for six months and therefore ending his season.
+On 21 December 2021, Ié suffered a right knee anterior cruciate ligament injury in a 2–1 win at Altay, ruling him out for six months and therefore ending his season.
 Days later, he was released.

 Later career

-Having been unemployed for over a year, Ié remained in Turkey's top division, signing an 18-month contract on 23 January 2023 with İstanbul Başakşehir FK.
-He was an unused substitute on 11 June as his team lost the Turkish Cup final 2–0 to Fenerbahçe SK.
+Having been unemployed for over a year, Ié remained in Turkey's top division, signing an 18-month contract on 23 January 2023 with İstanbul Başakşehir.
+He was an unused substitute on 11 June as his team lost the Turkish Cup final 2–0 to Fenerbahçe.

 After playing only eight total games, Ié terminated his contract in January 2024.
-He then moved to FC Dinamo București, 15th in Romania's Liga I. In May, the press announced that the latter had launched an investigation following accusations that he had sent his twin brother, Edelino, to play for the club instead; Dinamo denied this had ever taken place, and he was released at the end of the campaign.
+He then moved to Dinamo București, 15th in Romania's Liga I. In May, the press announced that the latter had launched an investigation following accusations that he had sent his twin brother, Edelino, to play for the club instead; Dinamo denied this had ever taken place, and he was released at the end of the campaign.

+Ié returned to Portugal for 2025–26 after eight years away, joining Liga Portugal 2 side Feirense.